 Who would have thought that flesh-tones in a kitchen would ever be a thing?
 But when teamed with emerald tiles and deep blue kitchen cabinets it totally works.
 This gorgeous kitchen is from deVOL (opens in new tab) and painted in their Clerkenwell Blue.
 For a similar pink shade try Setting Plaster (opens in new tab) from Farrow & Ball.

 Another way to incorporate pink into your kitchen is the humble feature wall.
-They get a lot of stick for being a bit of a cop out option but when it comes to bold colours, committing to four walls just might not be an option.
-The splash of pink in this kitchen is the perfect combo with the navy cabinets, plus the well placed pink accessories only enhance the feature wall.
+They get a lot of stick for being a bit of a cop out option but when it comes to bold colors, committing to four walls just might not be an option.
+This kitchen paint ideas is the perfect combo with the navy cabinets, plus the well placed pink accessories only enhance the feature wall.

-Is there anything more calming than a blush, whispering rose colour in a bedroom?
+Is there anything more calming than a blush, whispering rose color in a bedroom?
 Super soft and adorably chic, the piled up pinks in this bedroom make it look so inviting.
-Add in some grey tones and metallic accessories for a match made in Pinterest heaven.
+To make this bedroom paint idea really pop, add in some grey tones and metallic accessories for a match made in Pinterest heaven.

-We couldn't not include this beautiful bedding from The French Bedroom Company!
-Also note the subtle colour blocking in this bedroom – using two similar shades that have just enough of a contrast adds interest to a room without becoming the sole focus.
-For more colour blocking ideas check out our design feature.
+We couldn't not include this beautiful bedding from The French Bedroom Company (opens in new tab)!
+Also note the subtle color blocking ideas in this bedroom – using two similar shades that have just enough of a contrast adds interest to a room without becoming the sole focus.

 Clearly we just can't get enough of the pale pink/dark navy combo.
-Recreate this pink decorating idea by choosing a bold patterned wallpaper and painting your woodwork in a darker hue.
-In this traditional bedroom, Sandberg's Marie has been used alongside Farrow & Ball's Railings.
+Recreate this pink decorating idea by choosing a bold patterned bedroom wallpaper idea and painting your woodwork in a darker hue.
+In this traditional bedroom, Sandberg's Marie (opens in new tab) has been used alongside Farrow & Ball's Railings (opens in new tab).

 Before you panic, we aren't suggesting that rag-rolled walls are making a comeback... no, they can stay firmly in the '80s.
 But there is something sophisticated about a plastered-coloured, subtly distressed wall.
 While you could recreate this unfinished look with paint, we think the easiest way is with a pink wallpaper.
 For a similar look, try Osborne & Little's Fresco (opens in new tab) .